anvilproject/anvil-portal/content/learn/data-submitters/set-up-a-data-model.md

   - [RxNorm](https://mor.nlm.nih.gov/RxNav/) - Normalized names for clinical drugs and links to many of the drug vocabularies.

 ### Genomic Data Expectations
-**Example sample table**

 <figure>
 <img src="./_images/sample-table.png" alt="Data Model"/>
-<figure-caption>The sample table organizes biospecimen information such as genomic data files associated with subjects in the subject table.
+<figure-caption>The **sample table** (screenshot above) organizes biospecimen information such as genomic data files associated with subjects in the subject table.
+Note the `subject_id` column that connects the sample data to the right subject.
 </figure-caption>
 </figure>